rsdoiel/antenna/going_electric.md

 date: 2025-07-18, from: Inside EVs News

-Mercedes-Benz says it is "react[ing] to market conditions," but more EVs like the CLA-Class and GLC-Class are coming soon.
+The cars will continue to be built for global markets at those plants, but order books for the U.S. are now closed, Mercedes officials said.

 <br>